MystenLabs/sui/external-crates/move/documentation/book/src/generics.md

 Generics are commonly used in library code, such as in [vector](./primitive-types/vector.md), to declare code that works over any possible instantiation (that satisfies the specified constraints).
-In other frameworks, generic code can sometimes be used to interact with storage in many different ways that all still share the same implementation.
+Generic code can sometimes be used to interact with storage in many different ways that all still share the same implementation.

 ## Declaring Type Parameters